How to set and keep triathlon goals for the next race season

 Don’t set yourself up for failure by going for a goal that is unrealistic, or if you can reach it you end up not enjoying it because you’ve sacrificed so much else.

-This is where a coach or training partner, someone who knows you and you trust, can help to bounce ideas off.
+This is where a triathlon coach or training partner comes in.
+Spend your time around peers who know you and who you can trust, they’ll help to bounce ideas around.

-At the same time, if it’s going to excite you it probably needs to be something that scares you a little bit as well.
+At the same time, if the challenge is going to excite you, it probably needs to be something that scares you a little bit as well.
 Finding that balance is key.

 Keep your goals clear and between one and three objectives.
 That’s just a rule of thumb and some people can deal with more than that, but it’s okay to accept that you’re busy with a lot going on, so don’t burden yourself with more things to worry about.